kby-ai/FaceRecognition-React-Native/README.md

 ## SDK License

-The face recognition project relies on kby-ai's SDK, which requires a license for each application ID.
+The face recognition project relies on `KBY-AI`'s SDK, which requires a license for each `application ID`.

 - The code below shows how to use the license: https://github.com/kby-ai/FaceRecognition-React-Native/blob/5b8ffdd1fb6956da7e1c1acfd7337f07d621d019/example/src/MainPage.tsx#L17-L24